-In the absence of sufficient market-based information, the correlation between equities and 10-year bonds has been set to 42.8% sourced by Bloomberg.
+In the absence of sufficient market-based information, the correlation between equities and interest rate model has not been considered.

 The stochastic scenarios produced have been tested in order to check that they are arbitrage-free and that they reproduce the market prices of instruments used in the calibration process.
-Reduction variance techniques, such as antithetic variables were used to generate the scenarios.
-The time value of financial options and guarantees has been calculated using a set of 1,000 scenarios.
+Latin hypercube variance reduction technique was used for balanced random return generation.
+The time value of financial options and guarantees has been calculated using a set of 1,000 scenarios